16 November 2015

 The Revd Dr Martin Luther King, Jr. (1929-1968) was an American Baptist minister, Nobel Peace laureate and prominent Afro-American human rights campaigner.
 He is best known for his non-violent direct action and his speeches in the civil rights movement in the “Deep South” in the 1950s and the 1960s.

-Last year, the fiftieth anniversary of his “I Have a Dream” speech on 28 August 1963 was marked across the world.
+The fiftieth anniversary of his “I Have a Dream” speech on 28 August 1963 was marked across the world two years ago.

 Marking that anniversary, the Economist pointed out that King’s “I Have a Dream” speech was a simple clarification of America’s founding promise that "all men are created equal,” and have a right to “life, liberty, and the pursuit of happiness.”
 But, while it pointed out that America has changed beyond recognition over the past 50 years, the legacy of discrimination is hard to shake off.